 Membrane lipids seem to have a stronger bonding structure in cancer cells in comparison to normal cells.
-Furthermore, analysis of the band at 1740 cm-1 can give insights on drug resistance.
+Furthermore, analysis of the band at 1740 cm-1 can give insights on an increased intensity in the band at 1740 cm-1 can be used to monitor lipids in drug resistant cells and it is possibly associated with drug resistance.
 As for differences detected in the main protein bands (amide I and amide II), the most striking alteration is the increase of the relative amount of β -sheets in some cancer cells, which might indicate protein aggregation.
 Carbohydrates, particularly glycogen, are found to be decreased in cancer cells in comparison to normal cells.
-Furthermore, differences regarding DNA and RNA have been detected and are mainly associated with an increase of their content and a tighter packing of DNA in cancer cells.
+Furthermore, differences regarding DNA and RNA are have been detected and are mainly associated with an increase of their content and a tighter packing of DNA in cancer cells.